louisbutt338/nFoils/README.md

 Dependent on the SANDY package for nuclear data extraction.
 Also includes some postprocessing and preprocessing codes for FISPACT, OpenMC, MCNP, SPECTRA-UF (but is not dependent on them)

-Work is part of a PhD thesis - reference to be provided.
-IP belongs to the University of Birmingham and UKAEA, so do not share the package outside these organisations.
-Contact LJB841@bham.ac.uk for details
+Reference to be provided.
+Code is unlicenced, as IP belongs to the University of Birmingham - please contact me (LJB841@bham.ac.uk) for access

 ## installing nFoils